Hubbry Logo

 Raphinha

 Raphael Dias Belloli (born 14 December 1996), known as Raphinha, is a Brazilian professional footballer who plays as a winger or forward for La Liga club Barcelona and the Brazil national team.
-Known for his work rate, pace, finishing and clinical ability, he is considered as one of the best players in the world.
-[4][5]
+Known for his pace, dribbling and finishing, he is considered one of the best players in the world.[4][5]

 Key Information